 - Optimize ownership between teams through assignment

-Building up teams around tools is a great start but that not always sufficient.
+Building up teams around tools is a great start but that is not always sufficient.
 It's even more powerful to create the right process to overcome a special situation.

 Setup the right process